witnet/witnet-rust/docs/architecture/managers/storage-manager.md

 # Storage Manager

-The __storage manager__ is the actor that wraps up the logic of the __persistent storage__ library.
+The __storage manager__ is the actor that encapsulates the logic of the __persistent storage__ library.

-There will be one storage manager actor per system and it will be registered at the system registry.
-This way, any other actor will be able to get the address of the storage manager and send messages to it.
+There can only be one storage manager actor per system, and it must be registered into the system registry.
+This way, any other actor can get the address of the storage manager and send messages to it.

 ## State

-The state of the actor is just the connection to the `RocksDB` storage backend ([`rocks.rs`][rocks]) wrapped up in an option.
+The state of the actor is an instance of the [`RocksStorage`][rocks] backend encapsulated in an option.

 ```rust
 /// Storage manager actor